 The Skechers brand gets noticed in the maximalist category for the GORun Ultra shoes.
 These shoes has a slightly less aggressive stack in comparison to the Hoka line.

 But you’ll still get the benefits of the rocker as the shoes transition from heel to toe.
 And the weight profile is also very favorable — the Skechers men’s model checks in just about half a pound.

-The shoes score are very high with reviewers on Amazon.
+The shoe score is very high with reviewers on Amazon.
 We should note that these shoes have fewer opinions than other models mentioned in our Hoka running shoes review.

 One pleased customer raved about his GORun Ultra shoes.
 He described it as amazing while also advising wearers to consider one size less than they would typically wear.
 An unhappy runner felt that the height of the cushion caused some ankle discomfort for him

 Available for men and women, the Skechers GoRun Ultra also might save you a few dollars over the Hoka.